How much does the Drip API actually cost?

 Glue Drip into your daily workflow

-- Pull a digest of fresh activity into your morning Slack
+- Pull a digest of campaign performance into your morning Slack

 - Trigger a one-off backfill when something looks off